Ukraine: Tourism

-Before the Russo-Ukrainian war the number of tourists visiting Ukraine was eighth in Europe, according to the World Tourism Organization rankings.
+Before the Russo-Ukrainian war the number of tourists visiting Ukraine was eighth in Europe, according to UN Tourism rankings.
 Ukraine has numerous tourist attractions: mountain ranges suitable for skiing, hiking and fishing; the Black Sea coastline as a popular summer destination; nature reserves of different ecosystems; and churches, castle ruins and other architectural and park landmarks.
-Kyiv, Lviv, Odesa and Kamyanets-Podilskyi were Ukraine's principal tourist centres, each offering many historical landmarks and extensive hospitality infrastructure.
+Kyiv, Lviv, Odesa and Kamianets-Podilskyi were Ukraine's principal tourist centres, each offering many historical landmarks and extensive hospitality infrastructure.
 The Seven Wonders of Ukraine and Seven Natural Wonders of Ukraine are selections of the most important landmarks of Ukraine, chosen by Ukrainian experts and an Internet-based public vote.
 Tourism was the mainstay of Crimea's economy before a major fall in visitor numbers following the Russian annexation in 2014.

 Transport

 Many roads and bridges were destroyed, and international maritime travel was blocked by the 2022 Russian invasion of Ukraine.
 Before that it was mainly through the Port of Odesa, from where ferries sailed regularly to Istanbul, Varna and Haifa.
 The largest ferry company operating these routes was Ukrferry.
 There are over 1600 km of navigable waterways on 7 rivers, mostly on the Danube, Dnieper and Pripyat.
 All Ukraine's rivers freeze over in winter, limiting navigation.

-Ukraine's rail network connects all major urban areas, port facilities and industrial centres with neighbouring countries.
+Ukraine's rail network connects all major urban areas, port facilities and industrial centres.
 The heaviest concentration of railway track is the Donbas region.
 Although rail freight transport fell in the 1990s, Ukraine is still one of the world's highest rail users.
+Ukraine also has multiple urban rail systems, particularly three metro (Dnipro, Kharkiv, and Kyiv), two light rail (Kryvyi Rih and Kyiv), two urban elektrychka (Kamianske–Dnipro–Synelnykove and Kyiv), two cable railway (Kyiv and Odesa), and numerous tramway systems.

 Ukraine International Airlines, is the flag carrier and the largest airline, with its head office in Kyiv and its main hub at Kyiv's Boryspil International Airport.
 It operated domestic and international passenger flights and cargo services to Europe, the Middle East, the United States, Canada, and Asia.

 Energy

 Energy in Ukraine is mainly from gas and coal, followed by nuclear then oil.
 The coal industry has been disrupted by conflict.
 Most gas and oil is imported, but since 2015 energy policy has prioritised diversifying energy supply.

 About half of electricity generation is nuclear and a quarter coal.
 The largest nuclear power plant in Europe, the Zaporizhzhia Nuclear Power Plant, is in Ukraine.
 Fossil fuel subsidies were US$2.2 billion in 2019.
 Until the 2010s all of Ukraine's nuclear fuel came from Russia, but now most does not.

-Although gas transit is declining, over 40 billion cubic metres (bcm) of Russian gas flowed through Ukraine in 2021, which was about a third of Russian exports to other European countries.
 Some energy infrastructure was destroyed in the 2022 Russian invasion of Ukraine.
+The contract to transit Russian gas expires at the end of 2024.

-In early 2022 Ukraine and Moldova decoupled their electricity grids from the Integrated Power System of Russia and Belarus; and the European Network of Transmission System Operators for Electricity synchronized them with continental Europe.
+In early 2022 Ukraine and Moldova decoupled their electricity grids from the Integrated Power System of Russia and Belarus; and the European Network of Transmission System Operators for Electricity synchronised them with continental Europe.